Frequently Asked Questions (FAQ)

 TOP

 Can I sell my paintings or sculptures?
-Yes, on the Show Registration Form you will note how much.
+Yes, on the Conference Registration Form you will note how much.
 (Price must include MN sales tax) You can also identify that the buyer needs to contact you (SA – See Artist or NFS – Not for Sale).

 TOP